santi020k/eslint-config-santi020k/README.md

 ## Installation

-First, ensure you have ESLint (9.3.0) installed:
+First, ensure you have ESLint (9.0.0 or latest) installed:

 ```bash
   npm install eslint --save-dev